 Moreover, government surveillance is rising globally, owing to the COVID-19 outbreak.
-From Israel to South Korea to China, governments around the world are using technology to track the COVID-19 outbreak as they race to stem its spread.
-They are using a combination of location data, video camera footage, and credit card information, to track COVID-19 in their countries.
-It is increasingly essential for complex investigative procedures, particularly in coronavirus emergency, to be able to rapidly analyze mass video data in terms of real-time situation awareness.
+From Israel to South Korea to China, governments worldwide are using technology to track the COVID-19 outbreak as they race to stem its spread.
+They use a combination of location data, video camera footage, and credit card information, to track COVID-19 in their countries.
+It is increasingly essential for complex investigative procedures, particularly in coronavirus emergency, to analyze mass video data in real-time situation awareness rapidly.

 Scope of the Report

 Video analytics is a software that is used for monitoring video streams in near real-time.
 While monitoring the videos, the software identifies attributes, events, or patterns of specific behavior via video analysis of monitored environments.
-The software is capable of generating automatic alerts and can facilitate forensic analysis of historical data to identify trends, patterns, and incidents.
-The software enables its users to analyze, organize, and share any insight gained from the data to make smarter, better decisions.
+The software can generate automatic alerts and can facilitate forensic analysis of historical data to identify trends, patterns, and incidents.
+The software enables users to analyze, organize, and share any insight gained from the data to make smarter, better decisions.